 (g) As used in this section, the following terms are defined as follows:

 (1) Allowable amount means 4 grams person of the controlled substance specified in paragraph (14) of subdivision (d) of Section 11054.
 “Allowable amount” includes the aggregate allowable amounts per person for use in the context of facilitated or support use.
-“Allowable amount” does not include the weight of any material of which the substance is a part or to which the substance is added, dissolved, held in solution, or suspended, or any ingredient or material combined with the substances specified in this subdivision to prepare topical or oral administrations, food, drink, or other product.
+“Allowable amount” does not include the weight of any material of which the substance is a part or to which the substance is added, dissolved, held in solution, or suspended, or any ingredient or material combined with the substances specified in this subdivision to prepare topical or oral administrations, food, drink, or other product, including, but not limited to, in a brew or tea.

 (2)(1) “Financial gain” means the receipt of money or other valuable consideration in exchange for the item being shared.
 “Financial gain” does not include reasonable fees for counseling, spiritual guidance, or related services that are provided in conjunction with administering or use of mescaline under the guidance and supervision, and on the premises, of the person providing those services.